EEOB-BioData/EEOB546-R/index.md

 by [Hadley Wickham](http://hadley.nz/), and the [R for Data Science](http://r4ds.had.co.nz/) book by [Garrett Grolemund](https://github.com/garrettgman) and [Hadley Wickham](http://hadley.nz/).

+### What is R?
+- R is a free language and environment for statistical computing and graphics
+- R is an interpreted language, not a compiled one, meaning that all commands typed on the keyboard are directly executed without requiring to build a complete program.
+- R has existed for over 30 years
+- R is modular — most functionality is from add-on packages.

+> ## More technical aspects of R
+> As a programming language, R adopts syntax and grammar that differ from
+> many other languages: objects in R are ‘vectors’, and functions are
+> ‘vectorized’ to operate on all elements of the object; R objects have
+> ‘copy-on-modify’ and ‘call-by-value’ semantics; common paradigms in other
+> languages, such as the ‘for’ loop, are encountered less commonly in R.
+{: .solution}

 ## Why R?

 ![IEEE Spectrum ranking](./img/ranking18.png)